szh-bash/ProjectArk/README.md

 <!-- <a href="https://github.com/szh-bash/ProjectArk/issues">
 <img alt="Issues" src="https://img.shields.io/github/issues/szh-bash/ProjectArk?color=0088ff" />
 </a> -->

+An intersting and useful automation tool on Windows, support [GDMO](https://dmo.gameking.com/) and [DigimonRPG](https://dro.gameking.com/)

 ### How to use
 - If you are new to this, please download ProjectArk.exe from [releases](https://github.com/szh-bash/ProjectArk/releases)